 A. Respondent in a hearing before the Division may request subpoenas to compel the presence of witnesses or production of documents necessary for the hearing.
 Subpoenas of witnesses and documents must directly relate to the subject matter of the hearing and will not be issued to further the discovery needs of the Respondent in other proceedings.

-B. All subpoena requests must be delivered in person, by mail, or by email to the main Division office.
+B. [Deleted: .][Information about how to request a subpoena can be found on the Hearings Division’s website.]

 C. All subpoena requests must be made on a “Request for Subpoena” form authorized and provided by the Division.
 No subpoena will be issued unless the request contains the following information: